webaccess/com.webaccessglobal.simpledonate/README.md

 ## Configuration

-Once the extension is installed, visit *Administer » CiviContribute » Simple Donate Configuration* in the menu and select which contribution page you wish to use Simple Donate with.
+Once the extension is installed, visit *Administer » CiviContribute » Simple Donate Configuration* in the menu and select which contribution pages you wish to use Simple Donate with.

 ## Using Simple Donate

-To find your Simple Donate contribution page, visit *Administer » Contributions » Simple Donate* in the menu and select Test mode or Live mode.
+Navigate to "Contributions » Simple Donation Pages" or navigate to <your site url>civicrm/simple/donation/pages?reset=1 to access you simple donation pages.

 ## Troubleshooting